-When properly packaged, dehydrated foods can be stored for extended periods of time; easily up to 10-12 years for most foods; in many cases 20+ years.
+When properly packaged, dehydrated foods can be stored for extended periods of time; easily up to 5 years for most foods; in some cases 10 years or more.

 Dehydrating will remove up to 98% of the water from the food, and the process exposes the food to only very low heat, unlike traditional canning processes, which subject the food to high temperatures.
 As a result, dehydration maintains nearly all of the food’s nutritional value.
 This is ideal for long-term storage of many types of foods.